 Elevating faces of diversity in travel.

-Delta and creative company Kin team up with Adobe Stock to create images celebrating diverse representation in travel.
+Delta and creative company Kin team up with Adobe Stock to create images and videos celebrating diverse representation in travel.

 Increase the diversity of travel imagery used across the industry